Frequently Asked Questions About Our Content

 Who writes the content?

 Our editorial staff consists of oncology nurses and social workers who have spent many years working in clinical settings.
-They review the medical literature and use their clinical knowledge and understanding of plain language communication to make this information accessible for patients and families.
-We have access to experts from all areas of cancer care at Penn Medicine and other centers who graciously give of their time to review and write content.
+They review the medical literature and use their clinical knowledge and understanding of plain language communication to make this information accessible to patients and families.
+We have access to experts from all areas of cancer care at Penn Medicine and other centers who graciously give their time to review and write content.
 We also have an established editorial board to review content.

 What is the reading level of the content?